 The foreclosure process in each state is governed, in large part, by that state’s foreclosure laws.
 The process will be either judicial or nonjudicial, depending on state law and the circumstances.
-Each state’s foreclosure law is different.
+Each state’s foreclosure laws are different.
 By reviewing your state’s foreclosure law, you can find out:

 You can find your state's statutes online, at a law library, or possibly even at your local public library.

-There are two ways to find your state’s statutes on foreclosure: by browsing through the various subject headings of the statutes (statutes are usually organized hierarchically by numbered title, article, chapter, and section) to locate the citation you're looking for, or by searching online for the keywords you're interested in.
+The two ways to find your state’s statutes on foreclosure are: by browsing through the various subject headings of the statutes (statutes are usually organized hierarchically by numbered title, article, chapter, and section) to locate the citation you're looking for, or by searching online for the keywords you're interested in.

 Here's an example of the general steps you would use to find the foreclosure statutes for Vermont, which are located in Title 12, Chapter 172, Sections 4931 through 4954.
 Say you're specifically interested in reading Vt.
 Stat.
 Ann. tit.
 12, § 4941.
 (This is the "citation.")